 1. Approve Minutes of the September 9, 2020 Planning Commission Meeting.
-Continued to September 28, 2020

 PUBLIC HEARINGS (Applicants/Appellants and their representatives may be allotted up to a total of five minutes maximum for opening statements.
 Members of the public may be allotted up to three minutes to comment on any public hearing item.
 Applicants/Appellants and their representatives may be allotted up to a total of three minutes maximum for closing statements.
 Items requested/recommended for continuance are subject to the Commission's consent at the meeting.)